-Pawel Zuzanski was born in 1977 in Kielce, Poland.
+Pawel Zuzanski was born in a family of musicians in 1977 in Kielce, Poland.
 At the age of twelve, he debuted with The Kielce Philharmonic Orchestra performing the concerto in A minor by J. S. Bach.
 He studied with prof. Zenon Ploszaj at the Music Academy in Lodz, Poland and prof. Adam Kostecki at the Hochschule für Musik und Theater in Hannover, Germany.
 His chamber music formation he received from Hatto Beyerle and Gerrit Zitterbart.
-He continues to refine his musical skills by working regularly with Shmuel Ashkenasi, Elmar Budde, David Harrington, Eckart Heiligers, Erich Höbarth, Joseph Kalichstein, Avedis Kouyoumjian, Johannes Meissl and Christoph Richter.
+He continues to refine his musical skills by working regularly with Shmuel Ashkenasi, Elmar Budde, Eckart Heiligers, Erich Höbarth, Avedis Kouyoumjian, Johannes Meissl, Christoph Richter and Gábor Tákacs-Nagy.

-Moreover, between 1999-2001 Zuzanski took part in a stage production of "The Fiddler on the Roof" directed by Jan Szurmiej, in which he acted the role of the Fiddler as well as played the violin part.
+Moreover, between 1999-2001 Zuzanski took part in a stage production of "The Fiddler on the Roof" directed by famous Polish director Jan Szurmiej at the Music Theatre in Lodz (Poland), in which he acted the role of the Fiddler as well as played the violin part.